Composr Tutorial: Running chatrooms (features and advice)

 - CometChat (they provide a video chat option on their Platinum Edition)

 We'd love there to be feasible Open Source offerings, but the complexity of software and hardware infrastructure of Open Source systems is currently very high such that it is not feasible for anything less than a full time team to deploy.
-Proprietary Flash systems used to be simpler, but Flash is no longer an appropriate technology for website development.
+Proprietary Flash systems used to be simpler, but Flash is no longer an appropriate technology for website development as it is outdated and very insecure.

 Desktop app chat